Rishix22/File-System-Recovery-and-Optimization-Tool/README.md

-# File System Recovery and Optimization Too
+# File System Recovery and Optimization Tool

 ## Overview
 This is a simple **File System Recovery and Optimization Tool** implemented in Python.
 It simulates a basic file system with functionalities for file creation, deletion, reading, defragmentation, and backup/restore operations.